bassosimone/lfspackages/README.md

 ./bin/pkg_upgrade ./ports/g/gnu-which/gnu-which-2.22
 ```

-This command would recompile and reinstall the package and all its
+This command would compile and reinstall the package and all its
-reverse dependencies in the correct recompile order.
+reverse dependencies in the correct order.

-Use the `-n` flag to see what commands would be run if updating:
+Use the `-n` flag to see what commands would be run:

 ```sh
 ./bin/pkg_upgrade -n ./ports/g/gnu-which/gnu-which-2.22